-It is important to talk with your child’s doctor about how his or her treatment plan may affect future fertility.
-Consider asking your child’s doctor the following questions:
+Talk with your child’s doctor about how the treatment plan may affect fertility.
+Consider asking the following questions:

-- Could my child’s treatment plan affect his or her ability to have children in the future?
+Could my child’s treatment plan affect his or her ability to have children?

-- Will this treatment have any effect on my child’s development through puberty?
+Will this treatment affect my child’s ability to go through puberty?

-- What are the chances this treatment will cause my daughter to experience early menopause?
-Can the treatment affect some organs (like the lungs or heart) in a way that will make it hard for her to carry a pregnancy to term?
+For daughters: What are the chances this treatment will lead to early menopause?
+Can treatment affect some organs (like the lungs or heart) in a way that will increase the risk of problems during pregnancy or labor?

-- Are there other treatments that could be considered that do not pose as high a risk but are equally effective?
+Are there other treatments that are not as risky but just as effective?

-- What options are available to preserve my child’s fertility before treatment begins?
-Will any of these interfere with the effectiveness of my child's cancer treatment?
+What options are available to preserve fertility before treatment begins?
+Will they affect how well the cancer treatment works?

-- If I’m worried about managing the costs associated with preserving my child’s fertility, who can help me with these concerns?
+I’m worried about the costs of preserving my child’s fertility.
+Who can help me with these concerns?

-Moving Forward Videos: Fertility for Young Adults with Cancer
+Moving Forward Video: Fertility for Young Adults with Cancer